Skip to main content

 ADA (Americans with Disabilities Act) compliance

 By law, we have to be accessibility compliant.
-The CMS has checks to make sure your content complies with the ADA.
+The CMS page templates are built to make sure your content complies with the ADA.
+Additionally, all CMS sites are added to Siteimprove to help you review the accessibility of your content.

 Automatic content backup

-All CMS content is hosted at UCSD and in the Amazon cloud so if there's a power outage or disaster, you're covered.
+CMS content is hosted in the Amazon cloud so if there's a power outage or disaster, you're covered.

 Emergency banner functionality